La Gomera ~ the first months

 I stayed in a hostel for the first 11 nights while I was still unsure about my position at the language school.
 Then on the last night, I received an unexpected call for a flat view.
 Saw it, liked it, signed the contract and the next morning I moved in.

 It was exciting to be here in the first few weeks.
 I stuffed myself with juicy local fruit and busked in the sun.
 I utterly enjoyed going to work in a T-shirt and flip-flops.
 There’s one thing, though, that kept following me everywhere I went.
 The noise.
-Both my hostel room and the apartment face the street where either road works going on or lines of cars passing under my window.
-The same issue I struggled with in Hungary and in Malta.
+Both my hostel room and the apartment faced the street where either road work was going on or lines of cars were passing under my window.
+The same issue I had struggled with in Hungary and in Malta.
 Why??
 I know it has something to do with my vibration and the outside world will not improve around me until the vibration improves within me.
-Soon the solution I come up with is moving to the kitchen floor (the kitchen faces the back of the building which is quieter) to sleep at night because I couldn’t stand the traffic noise.
+The solution I came up with was moving to the kitchen floor (the kitchen faces the back of the building which is quieter) to sleep at night because I couldn’t stand the traffic noise.
 It’s ridiculous but looking for another flat from the space of anxiety & stress would result in the same situation.
 I have to change the feelings within me first.
 So when I go to the beach or hiking in the mountains, I am at peace and feel free, which I need to feel more of in order to override the negative feelings in me and manifest the positive changes.

 The job is another challenge.
 I teach English to local kids, many of whom are not disciplined, and there is no classroom behaviour established.
 The lesson plans are not fully compatible with the students’ interests and I find myself spending hours in front of my laptop to research new ideas or activities that might please the kids enough to pay attention in class.
 Also, there are no windows in the classrooms, and I feel the energy is not flowing but rather gets stuck inside, and instead of being cleared out by airing the rooms it accumulates over the hours, even for days, and there is no fresh start possible.
 And, of course, the used air, the mask covering my mouth, and the stress all together give me a headache and the feeling of being energetically depleted.
 It’s an absolute joy to shut the classroom door and step out of the building after 8 pm.